Permutation and Multi-permutation Codes Correcting Multiple Deletions: Conclusion

 \section{Conclusion}

 Motivated by various applications of permutation codes, we studied the theoretical bound and construction of permutation codes in Levenshtein, Ulam, and Generalized Kendall-$\tau$ metrics in this paper.
 We achieve a logarithmic improvement on the GV bound of the maximum size of the $t$-deletion correcting permutation codes.
 We then provide a construction of permutation codes correcting $t$ deletions with an efficient decoding algorithm.
+We also show permutation codes for correcting multiple bursts of deletions and multipermutation codes for correcting $t$ deletions.
 Our constructed codes are better than the previously known results.
 However, the constructed code is not a systematic code.
 Hence, in future work, we will aim to design a systematic code with an efficient encoding/decoding algorithm.
-Besides that, there are many avenues for future research including constructing permutation codes for correcting $2$ deletions with a lower redundancy and extending this work to multipermutations.
+Besides that, there are many avenues for future research including constructing permutation codes for correcting $2$ deletions with a lower redundancy.